Expert / 11 July, 2022 / Becca Maberly

 In the summer heat, however, they may find their own central heating will make extended periods of heat and sunshine uncomfortable and occasionally distressing, but is only very rarely a serious problem.

-The simple and obvious advice is to keep cool, stay out of the sun and keep well hydrated.
+If you’re struggling with coping with heat during pregnancy, the simple and obvious advice is to keep cool, stay out of the sun and keep well hydrated.
 As a guide, the daily fluid intake should be at least 2 litres, or at least 8-10 drinks a day.
 The Human Body has a very sophisticated mechanism for preventing dehydration.
 It’s called being thirsty!
 As a generalisation if you are thirsty, you need to drink!
 Water is best.
 You do not need expensive isotonic fluids, and fizzy drinks are generally not a good idea.
 Good old H2O is what you need.
-In most places tap water is quite safe and may be the best and simplest option.
+In most places, tap water is quite safe and may be the best and simplest option.

 2. Feeling faint or dizzy or lightheaded